mkundeev/team-project-js-200ok/README.md

 HTML5, SASS, JS

--This project was created with Parcel.
+- This project was created with Parcel.
 For dating and setting additional features [refer to documentation](https://parceljs.org/).
--For user registration and authorization was used Firebase Authentication; -For data storage was used Firebase Realtime Database;
+- For user registration and authorization was used Firebase Authentication;
+- For data storage was used Firebase Realtime Database;
--Information about movies received from Movie Database API
+- Information about movies received from Movie Database API

 ## Contibutors

--Maksym Kundieiev
+- Maksym Kundieiev
--Anna Lakhmaniuk
+- Anna Lakhmaniuk
--Iuliia Iavorska
+- Iuliia Iavorska
--Ioanna Istomina
+- Ioanna Istomina
--Maksym Korolko
+- Maksym Korolko
--Anatolii Riabohlyst
+- Anatolii Riabohlyst

 ## Presentation